Who can stop Netanyahu?

 No hay anuncios

-Right now, in fact, the biggest obstacle to the weak ceasefire agreed by the US and Iran is the Israeli war in Lebanon, that is, the private agenda of a Netanyahu over whom, in practice, Trump seems to have limited influence.
-Is the Israeli prime minister really willing to stop the offensive on Beirut?
-Is Netanyahu sincere when he agrees to initiate diplomatic talks with Lebanon in Washington while his Defense Minister, Israel Katz, assures that "the war will not stop"?
-We must not forget, as the Iranian Foreign Minister, Abbas Araghchi, has taken care to remind us, that this Sunday the corruption trial against Netanyahu resumes and that a regional ceasefire, including Lebanon, "would accelerate his imprisonment".
+Right now, in effect, the biggest obstacle to the weak ceasefire agreed by the US and Iran is the Israeli war in Lebanon, that is, the personal agenda of a Netanyahu over whom, in practice, Trump seems to have limited influence.
+Is the Israeli Prime Minister really willing to stop the offensive on Beirut?
+Is Netanyahu sincere when he agrees to start diplomatic talks with Lebanon in Washington while his Defense Minister, Israel Katz, assures that "the war will not stop"?
+We must not forget, as Iran's Foreign Minister, Abbas Araghchi, has taken care to remind us, that this Sunday the corruption trial against Netanyahu resumes and that a regional ceasefire, including Lebanon, "would accelerate his imprisonment".

 Cargando